Tyrrrz/Tyrrrz.me/data/blog/planning-my-life-with-evernote/index.md

 date: '2018-12-23'
 ---

-I have always been trying to be a well-organized person, but for the most part I was doing it wrong.
+I have always tried to be a well-organized person, but for the most part I was doing it wrong.
 I was lacking in ability to plan and stay focused, which made it seem like I was productive, despite not having any tangible progress towards the goals that _really_ matter.

 It can be very difficult to stay on top of things and have a clearly defined path.
 I've struggled for some time to find an optimal routine that would not only help me get things done, but also get the _right_ things done.